How contact patterns destabilize and modulate epidemic outbreaks: Results

-Since $\overline{n}_\ift$ is related to the basic reproduction number $R_0$ via Eq.~\eqref{eq:R0}, the interplay between contact patterns and disease progression modulates the pace of epidemic spread.
-To illustrate this, we construct a branching process that is continuous in time, where each exposed individual generates encounters according to $\Psi(\tau)$.
+Consequently, since $\overline{n}_\ift$ is related to $R_0$, the interplay between contact patterns and disease progression modulates the pace of epidemic spread.
+To illustrate this, we construct a continuous-time branching process, where each exposed individual generates encounters according to $\Psi(\tau)$.
 During the infectious period, encounters again have a probability $p_\ift$ to become infected (Fig.~\ref{fig3}d).
 Assuming an outbreak that survived the initial generations, we prepare the system with $100$ random initial infections in the interval $[-T_\lat-T_\ift,0]$.
-The time evolution of daily new cases shows clear exponential growth (Fig.~\ref{fig3}e), where the growth rate $\lambda$ trivially decreases with the generation time and, thus, $T_\lat$ (Fig.~\ref{fig3}f).
-However, this expected decrease of $\lambda$ for Poisson contacts (yellow) is modulated by $\Psi(\tau)$ for human contact patterns, which results in slower-than-random (blue) or faster-than-random (red) growth.
+The resulting time evolution of daily new cases shows clear exponential growth, where the growth rate $\lambda$ trivially decreases with the generation time and, thus, $T_\lat$ (Fig.~\ref{fig3}e).
+However, this expected decrease of $\lambda$ for memoryless encounter timings (yellow) is modulated in the model due to modulations in $\Psi(\tau)$, which results in slower-than-random (blue) or faster-than-random (red) growth.

-Summarizing, the dependence of $\overline{n}_\ift$ on $T_\lat$ implies that human contact patterns modulate the basic reproduction number and thereby the growth rate of an epidemic outbreak.
+Summarizing, human contact patterns cause a dependence of $\overline{n}_\ift$ on $T_\lat$ that modulates $R_0$ and thereby the growth rate of an epidemic outbreak.